adjtomo/seisflows/docs/instructions.rst

 If there are no compilation errors, then proceed to the next step.

-6. set up FWI checkerboard test
+6. Set up FWI checkerboard test
 -------------------------------

 Download the starting model and other input files required for the checkerboard test.
 For simplicity, let us assume these files will be placed in /home/tests (if you prefer a different location, then modify the following commands accordingly)::